Michae1CC/aws-cdk-examples/ans-c01-ex/README.md

 The implementation for the second exercise has been omitted although the solution is fairly similar.
-The main difference will be that each region will require its own TGW with traffic from the private VPCs bound for a public network will traverse over a peering connection from the private VPC's TGW to the egress VPC's TGW.
+The main difference will be that each region will require its own TGW where traffic from the private VPCs bound for a public network will traverse over a peering connection from the private VPC's TGW to the egress VPC's TGW.